neelsoumya/practical_supervised_machine_learning/README.md

 and train a classifier to predict if income > 50K or < 50K (binary classifier).
 Do this with cross-validation.
 Write your own R code to do this task.
 You can work in groups.
 Do this in class.

+Challenge: Use cross-validation to select a few important features.

 The data is also available in the `adult` folder here

 https://github.com/neelsoumya/practical_supervised_machine_learning/tree/main/adult